Run-Surge/.github/profile/README.md

 > 🌐 *Distributed Peer-to-Peer Python Execution Framework*

 RunSurge is a decentralized, peer-powered system that enables Python code to run across idle devices.
-It bridges the gap between users with high computational demands and contributors with spare resources — much like how Uber connects riders and car owners.
+It bridges the gap between users with  computational demands and contributors with spare resources — much like how Uber connects riders and car owners.

 ---